pablodecm/phd_thesis/src/101_chapter_1.md

   particles are Majorana fermions and hence they are their own anti-particle.
 This hypothesis is currently being experimentally tested.
-It also worth noting that in order to explain the smallness of neutrino masses in a principled way, the Seesaw mechanism [cite] has been proposed, which implicitly assumes that the SM is only a low-energy scale effective theory of a more complete unified theory.
+It also worth noting that in order to explain the smallness of neutrino masses in a principled way, the Seesaw mechanism [@Akhmedov:1999tm] has been proposed, which implicitly assumes that the SM is only a low-energy scale effective theory of a more complete unified theory.

-* **Mismatch between vacuum energy and Dark Energy**: in addition of providing evidence for dark matter, astrophysical observations such as studies of the properties of the Cosmic Microwave Background [cite] or the redshift of type Ia supernovae [cite], consistently point to the hypothesis of an accelerating expansion of the current universe.
+* **Mismatch between vacuum energy and Dark Energy**: in addition of providing evidence for dark matter, astrophysical observations such as studies of the properties of the Cosmic Microwave Background [@Ade:2015xua] or the redshift of type Ia supernovae [@riess2004type], consistently point to the hypothesis of an accelerating expansion of the current universe.
 The simplest way to account for this in cosmological models is to include a cosmological constant, which should be understood as an intrinsic energy density of the vacuum,